The assessment process is made up of 1 mandatory part - the Situational Judgement Test (SJT).

 For more information on the SJT and process of sitting your exam please visit the Pearson Vue website for Dental Foundation Training.

-If you do not attend the SJT, you will be unable to progress.
+If you do not attend the SJT, you will be unable to progress and therefore removed from the process on Oriel.

 Preparing for the SJT